Skip to Content

 Option values

-The result of argument parsing is an object whose properties are the option values, one for each of the provided option definitions.
+The result of argument parsing is a record containing one option value for each option.
 There are two ways to obtain these values, as explained below.

-The parse function returns a promise that resolves to the option values.
+The parse function returns a promise that resolves to a frozen object containing the option values.
 It accepts the following parameters:

 • options — the option definitions (required)